Raging Alone 7: Duties

-“You know better, you steaming pile of castrated balls!”
-Her voice was brimming with fury, a rage that brought a reflexive shudder from Desòchu even as he was trying to crawl out of bed.
+“… steaming pile of castrated balls!”
+Her voice filled the room with a fury that brought on a reflexive shudder of fear.

 Outside, his grandmother continued her tirade.
 “You know how to take care of a baby!
 Why didn’t you change his diaper!?
 He’s cover in shit!
 Why did you leave the milk skin in with him!?
 You know better!”

 “Listen, you loud-mouthed goat!
 I didn’t do those things!
 I know better!”